leafsphp/docs/src/aloe-cli/v/1.2.3/getting-started/index.md

 ## Setup

 After installing aloe, you need to set it up so you can run commands like `php leaf ...`.
 To do this, simply create a file with the name you want to run in your console. eg: To run commands using `php console ...`, you'll need to create a file named `console`.
 With Leaf API and Leaf MVC, this file is named `leaf` which is the reason you run commmands with `php leaf ...`.
-I'll name this file `poison` which means I'll run commands like `php poison serve`
+We'll name this file `poison` which means we'll run commands like `php poison serve`

 In the `poison` file, we need to do a couple of things: